-As we cover in our guide to sales promotion, you have 3 main ways to drive short-term sales.
+As per our sales promotion guide, you have 3 main ways to drive short-term sales.

-Firstly, you can drive more visibility with displays and shelf-strips (in-store) or banners and flashes. (online) As we wandered round our local supermarket earlier, the various merchandising teams have clearly been hard at work.
+As we wandered around our local supermarket earlier, merchandising teams had clearly been hard at work.
 We were practically tripping over displays of Ferrero Rocher and Lindt chocolates.

-After visibility, you can support your sales team with information and education materials, giveaways and presentations.
-These are obviously less visible to the general public than well, the visibility items we mentioned above.
-But, you can guarantee that to get those displays and those banners in place, sales teams were in presenting to buyers four to six months ago.
+Next, there’s sales team support.
+For example information and education materials.
+Giveaways and presentations.
+These can be less visible to the public than well, the visibility items we mentioned above.
+But, you can guarantee sales teams were presenting to buyers 4-6 months ago to get those displays and banners in place today.

-But, what we really wanted to focus on this week is price discounts.
-Because, let’s face it, as consumers, we all love a good bargain.
-We all get a nice little endorphin rush, when we think we’ve got something cheaper than it’s meant to be.
-But does the same apply, when it’s your brand, or your store that’s running the price discount?
+Lastly, and our focus this week, is price discounts.
+Because let’s face it, customers love a good bargain.
+We all get a nice dopamine rush, when we think we’ve got something cheaper than it’s meant to be.
+But what’s the impact, when it’s your brand, or your store offering the price discounts?

-Price discounts can be a divisive topic in businesses.
-People who work in sales or account management generally love them.
-When your target is to hit a sales number, temporarily lowering the price to shift more units just makes sense, doesn’t it?
+Price discounts divide opinions.
+Sales teams generally love them.
+When your target is to hit a sales number, lowering the price to shift more units just makes sense, doesn’t it?

-You get to talk to the buyer about volume uplifts, and rates of sale.
-You get to talk about funding for the offer, and get other trading benefits out of the money you invest in the price discount.
-And importantly, it helps you hit that sales target that’s part of your performance objectives, and bonus pay-out.
+You get to talk to the buyer about volume uplifts.
+Rates of sale.
+Funding for the offer.
+You get to negotiate other trading benefits for the money you put into price discounts.
+And of course, it helps you hit the sales target that drives your salary review and bonus pay-out.

 But, there’s a but.
 There’s always a but.
-Because, there’s an alternative way of looking at price discounts, that typically comes from the marketing team.
+Because there’s another way of looking at price discounts.
+It usually comes from the marketing team.

-Because, every time you discount the price, you essentially hand money over to the consumer.
-You “pay” them something towards buying your product.
+Because every time you cut the price, you’re giving money away.
+You “pay” customers something towards buying your product if they don’t pay full price.
 You devalue the brand.
-The message you send out is that not enough people buy at the regular price.
+The message you send is that not enough people buy at the regular price.
 So you’re cutting the price to move product.
-And, when it goes back up to the regular price, won’t people stop buying, and wait for the next price discount to hit?
+And, when it goes back to the regular price, won’t some people just wait until the next round of price discounts?

-So, who’s right and who’s wrong?
+So, who’s in the right here?
 Do you price discount, or not?

 The finances of price discounts

-Let’s say for example, your sales team propose offering a 20% price discount next month, that will double the number of units sold.
+For example, say your sales team propose offering a 20% price discount next month.
+And it’ll double your unit sales.

-At face value, it sounds good, right?
-Double the number of sales has to be good, doesn’t it?
+Sounds good, right?
+Double the number of sales has to be good, surely?

-But, finance people would quickly tell you, you need more information than that to work out whether this is worth doing.
+But finance people would quickly tell you, you need more information to work out if it’s worth doing.

-Let’s look at two different scenarios to show why this could be a good, or a bad idea.
+Let’s look at 2 different scenarios to show why this could be a good or a bad idea.

 Scenario 1 - Good idea